ChrisTimperley/EvoAnalyser.py/README.md

 * `seed`, the random seed used during the run.
 * `datetime`, the date and time that the run was started.
 * `program`, the program, or framework, that was used to perform the run.

-### Algorithm Section
+* `algorithm`, describes the algorithm used to perform the run.
+More details are given below.
+* `problem`, describes the problem being solved during the run.
+More details are given below.

+#### `algorithm` sub-section

-Provides a description of the genetic algorithm being used to solve the problem, along with its components and relevant parameter values.
+Provides a description of the search algorithm being used to solve the problem, in the form of a JSON document, along with its components and relevant parameter values.
 The information in this section of the file is used to guide the interpretation of the rest of the file.

+As a minimum, this sub-section must contain the following properties:

+* `type`, a short description of the type of search algorithm used.
+This will be used to decide how the rest of the log file should be parsed.
+* `label`, a user-provided label, giving a short description of the algorithm setup.
+This property is used when comparing different algorithms, or algorithm setups.

-### Problem Section
+### `problem` sub-section

 This section identifies the type of problem being solved, and provides its relevant details (based on the type of the problem and the search method in